games-automata-play/games-automata-play.github.io/_posts/2018-10-11-fundamental_theorem_parity_games.md

 We are now ready to prove the main theorem.

-Note that since a tree is a tree-like graph, by ``homomorphism from a graph to a tree'' we mean homorphisms from a graph to a tree-like graph, which are structures over the same signature.
+Note that since a tree is a tree-like graph, by homomorphism from a graph to a tree we mean homorphisms from a graph to a tree-like graph, which are structures over the same signature.